bahman7891/bahmanroostaei.github.io/index.md

 I am a senior data scientist with a PhD in Theoretical Physics and over 6 years of experience developing scalable, production-grade machine learning systems.
 My work spans a wide range of domains including time series forecasting, signal classification, real-time analytics, and edge AI deployment.

-In my previous role, I led the full development of a **real-time electric vehicle (EV) detection system** designed for smart grid control environments.
-This solution, built for deployment at the edge, has been submitted for **U.S. patent protection** and is currently under review.

 ---